No Results Found

 Informational Open House

 On April 16, 2019, at 7:00 pm, the city and the Watershed Company held a joint open house in the Council Chambers at City Hall.
 The open house included a joint presentation, an overview of the recommended amendments, and a time for Q and A.

 Watch the open house

-On May 16th at 7:00 pm in the Council Chambers at City Hall, the Planning Commission will review the proposed amendments.
-A public comment period will be held beginning May 29th at 8:30 am through June 28th at 4:30 pm.
-The public is invited to review the proposed amendments and provide comments to city staff during the comment period.
+On May 16th at 7:00 pm in the Council Chambers at City Hall, the Planning Commission reviewed the proposed amendments.
+A public comment period was held beginning May 29th at 8:30 am through June 28th at 4:30 pm.
+The public was invited to review the proposed amendments and provide comments to city staff during the comment period.